Muyinatu Bell

-Muyinatu “Bisi” A. Lediju Bell is the John C. Malone Associate Professor of Biomedical Engineering, Electrical and Computer Engineering, and Computer Science at Johns Hopkins University.
-She is director of the Photoacoustic and Ultrasonic Systems Engineering Laboratory.
+Muyinatu "Bisi" A. Lediju Bell is the John C. Malone Associate Professor of Biomedical Engineering, Electrical and Computer Engineering, and Computer Science at Johns Hopkins University.
+She is also the director of the Photoacoustic and Ultrasonic Systems Engineering Laboratory.

+She has received an Innovators Under 35 award, Sloan Research Fellowship, NSF CAREER Award, and the NSF Alan T. Waterman Award, which is the highest honor in the nation to early-career scientists and engineers.

 Early life and education

 Bell grew up in Brooklyn, New York.
 She decided she was going to be a scientist at the age of six.
 She attended Brooklyn Technical High School and was selected to take part in a math and science program for successful women sophomores.
 She studied at Massachusetts Institute of Technology, graduating with a bachelor's degree in mechanical engineering in 2006.
 She was involved in several societies, including the Biomedical Engineering Society, the Black Women's Alliance, the Black Student Union, and the Women's Technology Program.
-She joined Duke University for her postgraduate studies.Bell received a Whitaker Foundation International Fellowship to lead a research project at the Institute of Cancer Research and Royal Marsden Hospital from 2009 to 2010.
+She joined Duke University for her postgraduate studies.
+Bell received a Whitaker Foundation International Fellowship to lead a research project at the Institute of Cancer Research and Royal Marsden Hospital from 2009 to 2010.

 In 2012, she finished her PhD and was also selected to take part in the University of Michigan NextProf workshop.
 Her graduate dissertation research was supported by a UNCF/Merck Graduate Dissertation Fellowship.
 Bell became a postdoctoral fellow at Johns Hopkins University, working in the centre for Computer-Integrated Surgical Systems and Technology.
 Her postdoctoral appointment was supported by both UNCF/Merck and the Ford Foundation.